defagos/CoconutKit/README.markdown

 	* Link your project against the debug version of the CoconutKit `.staticframework` (edit your project debug configuration settings so that the debug binaries are used)
 	* Add an `HLSLoggerLevel` entry to your project `.plist` to set the desired logging level (`DEBUG`, `INFO`, `WARN`, `ERROR` or `FATAL`)
 * If you are using CocoaPods:
-	* Edit the generated `Pods.xcodeproj` project settings, adding `-DHLS_LOGGER` to the `Other C Flags` for the debug configuration.
+	* Edit the generated `Pods.xcodeproj` project settings, adding `-DHLS_LOGGER` to the _Other C Flags_ setting for the debug configuration.
 This setting is sadly lost every time your run `pod install` to generate the CocoaPods workspace
 	* Add an `HLSLoggerLevel` entry to your project `.plist` to set the desired logging level (`DEBUG`, `INFO`, `WARN`, `ERROR` or `FATAL`)

 CoconutKit logger also supports [XcodeColors](https://github.com/robbiehanson/XcodeColors).
 Simply install the XcodeColors plugin and enable colors when debugging your project within Xcode by adding an environment variable called `XcodeColors` to your project schemes.
 Projects in the CoconutKit workspace all have this environment variable set.
-If you see strange `[fg` sequences in your Xcode debugging console, either install XcodeColors or disable the `XcodeColors` environment variable by editing the corresponding project scheme.
+If you see strange `[fg` sequences in your Xcode debugging console, either install XcodeColors or disable the `XcodeColors` environment variable by editing the corresponding project schemes.

 ### How should I use CoconutKit?